maxxiimo/the-front-end-manifesto/appendix-1.md

       # Compass specific gems.
       gem 'compass-rails'
       gem 'oily_png'
+      gem 'susy'
     end

     # See https://github.com/ndbroadbent/turbo-sprockets-rails3
     # gem 'turbo-sprockets-rails3'

-    group :test do
-      gem 'capybara', '1.1.2'
-    end

     group :production do
       gem 'pg', '0.12.2'
     end

-Since I typically use compass, I added the compass-rails and oily_png gems as well.
+Since I typically use compass, I added the compass-rails and oily_png gems and the Susy plugin as well.

 NOTE: Michael Hartl recommends using the following flag on your first bundle: